Metrics

 Query example

-Get workload costs running on spot instances for specific cluster
+Get workload costs running on spot instances for a specific cluster

 castai_workload_cost_hourly{cluster_id="$clusterId", lifecycle="spot"}